periode/alternate-realities/assets/project_proposal.md

 - Describe **the fictional context** of your project.

 Once the user lands in your world, where is she (e.g. nature, laboratory, bedroom, someone's mind?).
 What is the backstory of that virtual place, and what is the role of the user in that story?
 In addition to a concise backstory for the environment itself, you can also add one for the user herself.
+How do you use *patterns*, and *cognitive maps* to convey an idea?

 - Describe **the core interaction(s)** of your project.

 Why does the audience want to do that interaction?
-However are you indicating it to them?
+What is it interacting with?
+Why is it meaningful?
+How are you indicating it to them?
 What are the specific, detailed steps that the audience takes for the interaction to initiate and complete?
 What is the consequence of the interaction?
 How do you ensure that your interaction can be performed over and over and over without getting boring?

 - Describe **the visual aesthetic** of your project.